The Reconstruction. Перестройка.

 Should we be considering that regulation of gatherings is an explicit agenda for nefarious people such as Bill Gates?
 (It has long been an agenda in globalist rule.)
 I think we should.
 Or that dark agents like George Soros are openly advocating for a new global structure?
 I think we should.

 Our “safety” is being purchased at an exorbitant price.
 Why are so many willing to pay it without question?
 Why have we begun to think in dangerous mentalities which only lead to a dehumanized society?
-Maybe we are well down the road.
+Maybe because we are well down the road already.

 I found this interesting quote by Martin Luther King Jr., although not Orthodox I think it is an interesting and valid observation, he says, “ the church must be the guide and the critic of the state, and never its tool.
 If the church does not recapture its prophetic zeal, it will become an irrelevant social club without moral or spiritual authority” (From A Knock at Midnight).